Martchus/cpp-utilities/README.md

 ##### Remarks for building on Windows
 To create a development build on Windows, it is most straight forward to use the `devel-qt6` preset in a MSYS2 mingw64 shell.
+To create a debug build (e.g. to debug with GDB) use the `debug-qt6` preset.
 Set the `BUILD_DIR` environment variable to specify the directory to store build artefacts.

 Run the following commands to build one of my applications and its `c++utilities`/`qtutilities` dependencies in one go (in this example Syncthing Tray):